ni/install-systemlink-enterprise/getting-started/installation-guide.md

 # SystemLink Enterprise Installation Guide

-Before you begin, make sure you are familiar with [Kubernetes](https://kubernetes.io/) concepts and the user of [Helm charts](https://helm.sh/).
+Before you begin, make sure you are familiar with [Kubernetes](https://kubernetes.io/) concepts and the use of [Helm charts](https://helm.sh/).

 ## 1. Before You Start